 - Unless otherwise specified, assignments should be turned in as a Word (.doc) file.
-Microsoft Office is free/cheap to SJSU students. - Additionally, we will be learning some of the most common applications used in technical writing, such as SnagIt and Madcap Flare. - If there are ANY other applications that you would like to learn, please don't hesitate to ask me about them.
+Microsoft Office is free/cheap to SJSU students. - Additionally, we will be learning some of the most common tech tools used in technical writing, such as SnagIt, DITA, and Madcap Flare.
+I'll provide links when appropriate. - If there are ANY other applications that you would like to learn, please don't hesitate to ask me about them.
 I'm happy to accommodate your individual research interests.